hellenike/textbook/docs/topics/aorist/index.md

 - we'll always begin our reading with *verbal units* that express an action
 - the form of a verb expresses the *subject* as well as the *verb*.
 Example:  the form ἐκέλευσε means "he or she ordered"; the form ἐκέλευσαν means "they ordered".
 These are complete sentences that do not need a separate word for "he", "she" or "they."

-### Overview of Greek verbs

-Main points to cover:

-- Greek verbs can have five properties: PNTMV.
-(We call verb forms with these five properties *finite* verb forms.)
-- you recognize the form of a Greek form from its combination of a stem and an ending
-- Greek verbs have six stems called *principal parts*
-- accent of finite verb forms is *recessive*

 ### The *aorist indicative*

-Main points: tense and mood
+As described above, finite verbs have five properties: person, number, tense, mood, and voice.
+"Aorist" is a tense, and "indicative" is a mood.

 - the indicative mood is the mood for narrating factual events
 - Greek has multiple tenses for narrating events in the past
 - the *aorist* tense views an action as a single or completed action

-Main points: voice

-- the Greek verb has *three* voices (!!): AMP
+To learn this tense + mood, you will need to learn the person and number in all three voices: active, middle, and passive.
-- not all verbs appear in all three voices.
-Example:  the verb γίγνομαι "to become" always uses the middle voice.
+As you learn it for any particular verb, you will notice that not all verbs appear in all three voices.
+For example, the verb γίγνομαι "to become" always and only uses the middle voice.
-- the aorist tense forms the active and middle voices from the *third* principal part; it forms the passive voice from the *sixth* principal part

 ### Forming the aorist indicative

+The aorist tense forms the active and middle voices from the *third* principal part; it forms the passive voice from the *sixth* principal part.
+So You will need to pay attention the the principal parts for any particular verb to see what forms are possible.
+For example, if the third prinicipal part appears in the middle, then no active forms are used.
+If a verb does not have a sixth prinicipal part, then no passive forms are used.

 #### Active and middle